houqb/VisionPermutator/README.md

 The throughput is measured on a single machine with V100 GPU (32GB) with batch size set to 32.

+Training ViP-Small/7 takes less than 30h on ImageNet for 300 epochs on a node with 8 A100 GPUs.

 ### Requirements

 torch>=1.4.0